 The EGR valve is a key component of exhaust gas recirculation.
 It meters the quantity of exhaust gas that is returned.
 EGR valves come in various designs and models such as pneumatic, electrical, petrol or diesel applications, or with connections for cooling.

 Regulating throttles are used in the intake air system in diesel vehicles.
 They generate the pressure difference required between the exhaust gas side and intake side to achieve the necessary high exhaust gas recirculation rates.

 The EGR coolers have been used since simple exhaust gas recirculation has no longer been sufficient to fulfill emission standards.
 Just like all components in the EGR system, EGR coolers are exposed to the extreme conditions of the aggressive exhaust gas condensate.
-They must therefore be manufactured from highly corrosion and temperature resistant materials.
+They must therefore be manufactured from high-corrosion and temperature-resistant materials.

 How Do I Know If My EGR Valve is Working?

 To determine whether your EGR valve is working or is bad, you have to perform a series of tests.
-These test might require basic mechanic skills.
-I am going to explain the EGR valve testing process as simple as I can.
-Please follow all of the steps and at the end you will know if your EGR valve is working or not.
+These tests might require basic mechanic skills.
+I am going to explain the EGR valve testing process as simply as I can.
+Please follow all of the steps and at the end, you will know if your EGR valve is working or not.